BernardQuatermass/exim-wiki/AuthenticatedSmtpUsingPamAndPasswords.md

     #   Local users   #
     ###################

-    #test:68772f0946d616e78f18452f84e39da7:Test#Password#01a
+    #test:$6$VyTxt8CLk28oO576$.Og/ufsD5YLa57tpSS5Bm6y/brXLzt7mTXMP3mGmRpGgFs/MDfRhG7CIZlqoQ8aThkAV.ZfsFgYrjL1xvizgA/:Test#Password#01a

-The easiest way to generate a password is to use the Digest::MD5 package with Perl:
+The easiest way to generate a password is to use the standard `mkpasswd` program available on most Linux systems:

-    perl -MDigest::MD5=md5_hex -e 'print md5_hex($ARGV[0]),"\n"' password
+    mkpasswd -m sha-512 'password'

 Simply replace *password* with your password.

-Please note that the Perl `md5_base64` function is *not* compatible with Exim's `crypteq`: the former generates a 22-character string, the latter expects a 24-character string (ie, it expects two additional characters, `==`, on the end of the string).

 Conclusion
 ----------